-The Metropolitan Homelessness Commission is currently focusing on ending chronic homelessness and has joined the national 100,000 Homes Campaign..
+The Metropolitan Homelessness Commission is currently focusing on building a Housing Crisis Resolution System and educating the public what that means.

 National data published by the National Alliance to End Homelessness show that in 2013 more than 610,000 people experienced homelessness in the United States.
 This number is based on the annual Point In Time (PIT) counts that the federal government requires from each community.